DHC-DeepHealthChain/dapp-backend/README.md

 # dapp-backend
 This is the backend of DHC dapp.
-This write by node.js. use express framework,  Users can compile it white node.js
+This write by node.js. use express framework.
+Users can compile it white node.js

 ### Getting Started